 7kw@16c = $1.12 maximum saving per day – How much are you thinking of spending on one of those liabilities (We haven’t even gotten to the liability part yet)

 Like any battery – they can explode. with explosions, come fire.
 Houses and fire are not a good match.
 The truth is solar and batteries haven’t been around very long at all, they are a very new concept and we cannot comment on the safety of solar batteries that are on offer and sold in Australia at the moment.
 It would be safe to say that you minimize the risk of a house fire by not installing a 7kw battery in your home.

 How good are the Warranties for Solar Batteries?

-The warranties for solar batteries at the moment are not very good – They are not even lasting until the customers Return on Investment!
+The warranties for solar batteries at the moment are not very good – They do not even last until the customer’s Return on Investment!

 Does Qld Solar and Lighting sell and install battery storage?

-Yes and no. We do have the ability to install batteries, but we are not so skilled at Sales, that we can sell a battery system to the average household in Brisbane.
-It would be literally like selling Ice-to-Eskimo’s.
+No. We are not so skilled at Sales, that we can sell a battery system to the average household in Brisbane.
+It would be literally like selling Ice to an Eskimo.
 If you do insist on buying batteries from us, we would make you sign a waiver form agreeing that you bought the batteries for your PV Solar system, totally against our advice.

-Even Choice magazine have got it right (for once) about the viability of these solar batteries.
+Even Choice magazine has got it right (for once) about the viability of these solar batteries.